 EAL children are assessed using Newcastle's agreed EAL assessment scale (See A Language in Common).
 These follow a simple four step programme: Step 1, Step 2, Level 1 threshold, Level 1 secure.
 Children who have EAL should not be assessed using P Scales unless they are deemed to have SEND as well.

 Pupil Progress Meetings

-Each term, year group teams, will attend pupil progress meetings with the Head Teacher, Deputy Head Teacher and Inclusion Manager to discuss the attainment and progress of individual children and contextual groups such as pupil premium children.
-This is an opportunity to discuss the impact of the teaching, curriculum and interventions and how modifications could be made to accelerate progress and improve outcomes.
+Each term, year group teams, attend pupil progress meetings with the Head Teacher, Deputy Head Teacher and Inclusion Manager to discuss the attainment and progress of individual children and contextual groups such as pupil premium children.